 In Argentina, there are around 15,000 abandoned children in institutions, shelters or with foster families.
 And, if you ask me why there are so many abandoned children, the reason is the same one that I have just mentioned: no one taking care of these children and their situations.
+Judges are too busy with many other commitments, so they place abandoned children in shelters and forget the cases.
+It sounds awful, and it is indeed awful, but, unfortunately, this is what actually happens.

-3 Francisco J Roggero is a partner in the law firm Zang, Bergel & Viñes Abogados, Buenos Aires.
+Francisco J Roggero is a partner in the law firm Zang, Bergel & Viñes Abogados, Buenos Aires.